Due to the latest Government announcement, we have less people in our office. If you call and there is no reply

 email us and we will get back to you as soon as possible.

 Students should ask for support about COVID-19 from their university or Higher Education provider.

-Students, parents and carers who have a general concern about restrictions in place in Jersey should contact the coronavirus helpline on +44 (0) 1534 445566.
+If you have concerns about restrictions in place in Jersey you should contact the coronavirus helpline on 0800 735 5566.

 Careers support for students returning to Jersey

 Skills Jersey’s Career Guidance team offer support for students returning to Jersey through free confidential and impartial careers appointments.

 Further career support is available:

 Students who have already travelled and are at their university and want to return to Jersey, will not be classed as travelling for the purpose of education.
 This means they may find themselves in breach of COVID restrictions.
 The advice for students already at university is to refrain from unnecessary travel.

 Those students who are studying critical courses, may still have face to face learning and / or placements, and they should follow all UK government and local guidelines in doing so.

 If students on these critical courses do not want to return to the UK, they should contact their university immediately.